LinusCDE/adventofcode-2020/README.md

 ## Benches

-So far, this are the timings of solving the puzzles on my Ryzen 3700X CPU:
+So far, these are the timings of solving the puzzles on my Ryzen 3700X CPU:

 ### Day 1